You are here:

 The Willoughby Council Bicycle Consultative Committee provides a forum for bicycle riders to make plans and discuss issues with Councillors and Council staff.
 It meets approximately 4 times a year and gives Council advice on facilities and design.
 Resident suggestions for cycling infrastructure improvements and requests for bike racks are welcome and can be made by contacting Council’s Transport Planner on 9777 1000.

 Bike sharing is an emerging and developing technology that makes cycling a convenient and cost-effective transport option.
 Bike share programs typically involve hiring a bicycle for a fee from an operator, which is either collected from a docking station or from the street (dockless bikes).
-Bike share operators and users must adhere to NSW road and cyclist rules and Council’s guidelines.
+Bike share operators and users must adhere to NSW road and cyclist rules and Council’s Bikeshare Guidelines.

 Bike share programs are entirely managed by commercial operators, not Council.
 Contact the bike share companies directly with any enquiries.
 Current operators in the Willoughby LGA are: